 - The boss fight against Nightmare King Grimm was one of the most satisfying video game moments ever for me.
 It’s so ridiculously difficult that when you finally figure out the patterns you feel like you’re unstoppable.
 Again, the music and atmosphere of the boss fight is top notch and its pace never gives you a chance to breath.
 The best part about this fight, though, is that as a dream fight you can instantly restart it as many times as you want.
 Also since it’s so fast, you die nearly instantly, making each death feel less consequential.
 Without this, I don’t know if I would have retried the fight the 200 some times it took me to finally win.

 - The boss fight against the Hollow Knight is staged and executed perfectly.
-It has a brilliant lead-up where you enter the black egg and have to slash away the chains holding him down, then it jumps into the fight where his initial speed and range makes you feel overwhelmed, and finally there’s the tragic moment you realize he’s just a shell of his former self trying to destroy the void that has corrupted him.
+It has a brilliant lead-up where you enter the black egg and have to slash away the chains holding him down, then it jumps into the fight, in which his initial speed and range makes you feel overwhelmed Then finally there’s the tragic moment you realize he’s just a shell of his former self trying to destroy the void that has corrupted him.
 The music here is actually just the best track in the game.
 It tells the story of the fight perfectly, and leads directly into the amazing cutscene that caps it all off.
 If you have no intention of playing the game, go find this fight on youtube and watch it.
 It’ll be well worth-it.

 - The fight against the mantis lords had such a fun rhythm to it.
 I got obliterated on my first attempt, then figured out the mantis lord’s patterns and felt like a genius…a feeling which immediately fled once I realized I had to fight 2 at one time.
 Looking back at it now, it’s actually quite easy compared to many of the other ones, but at the time it really took everything I had to weave through their attacks and get attacks of my own off at the same time.